oddbird/oddleventy/content/work/timedesigner.md

     <<: *furman
     slug: process
 summary: |
-  Tegy TimeDesigner helps school teams easily create multiple scheduling scenarios from various perspectives, and plan ahead for future iterations.
+  TimeDesigner helps school teams rapidly create multiple scheduling scenarios from various perspectives, and plan ahead for future iterations.
+  OddBird helped Tegy
+  plan, design, develop, launch, and maintain their school scheduling web app using CSS grid and custom property wizardry on the front-end, and well-tested Django/Python on back-end.
-  Currently the software is only available to schools in Tegy training programs.
+  Currently, the software is only available to schools in Tegy training programs.
 ---